DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 We decided to:

-- give the name of each organisation a user belongs to in a heading rather than a caption
+- give the names of the organisations a user belongs to in headings rather than captions
-- show different tables for training providers and accredited bodies
-- have columns for more statuses in the tables
+- break applications down by location
-- have a column heading saying what type of organisation’s data is in the table, and no longer mark self-ratified courses
+- refer to organisation types in table headings and no longer mark self-ratified courses
+- show data for all organisations a user belongs to, even if it has no applications
+- show columns for more statuses in the tables

-### Changing the heading format for each organisation the user belongs to
+### Giving the names of organisations a user belongs to

 The overview page has a section for each organisation that the user belongs to.

+Previously the heading for each section was ‘Applications waiting for you to make a decision’.
+The name of the organisation the user belonged to was in a caption.

-The heading of each section is now ‘Applications to [organisation the user belongs to]’.
+We’ve changed the heading of each section to ‘Applications to [organisation the user belongs to]’.

+Now that we show more statuses in the tables, it is not accurate to say that the applications are all waiting for decisions.

-This means that each heading is unique.
-Previously we had a generic heading and relied on the caption to indicate which organisation the data was for.
+This change also means that each heading is unique and we do not need to use a caption to indicate which organisation’s data is in the table.

-### Deciding to show a break down by location
+### Breaking applications down by location

+We show a section for each organisation that the user belongs to.
+Each organisation is either a training provider or an accredited body.

-We now show different tables in each section depending on whether the user belongs to a training provider or an accredited body.
+Within each section we now break down applications by location.
+Since locations are operated by training providers, we show locations differently depending on whether the section is for a training provider or an accredited body.

 Training providers have separate tables breaking down applications by:

 - location
 - accredited body partners

-Locations for a course belong to the training provider not the accredited body.
-Therefore showing the training provider’s locations underneath each accredited body partner could [make it look like they are locations for courses that the accredited body runs].
+We decided not to break down the accredited body partners table by location because:

-It would also mean that the same locations could appear under more than one accredited body.
-This is because a training provider may offer courses at a single location ratified by different accredited bodies.
+- the same location could appear under more than one accredited body, since training providers may offer courses ratified by different accredited bodies at a single location
+- it might look like the locations are operated by accredited bodies rather than training providers

-Accredited bodies have a single table breaking down applications by training provider.
+Accredited bodies have a single table breaking down applications by training provider partner.
 The table has a toggle to break down each training provider’s applications by location.

-This means that users can see which locations belong to each of their training provider partners.

 We decided not to show all locations for an accredited body in a separate table because:

-- the list of locations would be the same with the training provider and location tables
+- the locations in the separate table would be the same as those in the training provider table, just organised differently
-- it would be impossible to distinguish between locations if multiple training providers use the same location name
+- it would be impossible to distinguish between locations in the separate table if multiple training providers use the same location name - for example, ‘Main Site’ is commonly used
 - accredited bodies which only run their own courses would see exactly the same list in the training provider and location tables

-### Deciding how to show zero applications

-x

-### Addding more status columns to the table

-We added columns showing the number of applications with received, interviewing, offered, conditions pending and recruited statuses.

-This will help give users more of an overview of their work, rather than focusing only on applications which need a decision.

-We decided not to show applications with deferred status, as they are not important to providers until the next recruitment cycle.

-### Changing the reference to organisation types
+### Changing how we refer to organisation types

 Each table previously had a column heading for ‘Organisation’.
 We’ve replaced this with the column heading ‘Accredited body’ or ‘Training provider’ as appropriate.

-### Changing how we indicate self ratified courses

 This change means that we can remove ‘self-ratified’ from next to the name of an organisation which is both the provider and accredited body for courses.

-It will be clear that the organisation is in the table as a training provider, so there’s no need to say ‘self-ratified’.
+It will be clear that the organisation is in the table because of its roles as a training provider, so there’s no need to say ‘self-ratified’.

+### Showing organisations with zero applications

+We decided not to hide organisations which have zero applications.
+Instead we show zeroes, even if that means that a table contains only zeroes.

+### Showing columns for more statuses

+We added columns showing the number of applications which have received, interviewing, offered, conditions pending and recruited statuses.

+This will help give users more of an overview of their work, rather than focusing only on applications which need a decision.

+We decided not to show applications with deferred status, as they are not important to providers until the next recruitment cycle.

 ## How it works